 The transfer agent and registrar for the common shares of the Corporation is Computershare Trust Company of Canada at its place of business in the city of Montréal, Québec.

 14. MATERIAL CONTRACTS

-The Corporation has no material contracts other than (i) the agreement to acquire CESA described above under the heading "Fiscal Year 2018", (ii) the Amended and Restated Credit Agreement described above under the heading "Fiscal Year 2018 and (iii) the Investor Rights Agreement described in item 7 above.
+The Corporation has no material contracts other than the Amended and Restated Credit Agreement described above under the heading "Fiscal Year 2019" and the Investor Rights Agreement described in section 7 above.

 15. ADDITIONAL INFORMATION